Rudolf Steiner on Education

 ◊ If you are religious, consult the Bible, the Qur'an, or any other holy text you trust.
 Talk to members of the clergy.
 Weigh Steiner’s assertions against what you learn.
 Then ask yourself whether Steiner’s doctrines can withstand this examination.
 Give careful consideration to Steiner’s occult and gnostic doctrines.
 According to these, the holy texts accepted by major religions are wrong in various important ways.
 Are you prepared to agree with him about this?
 Are you prepared to renounce your faith and follow Steiner in a different direction?

 ◊ If you are struck by the opposite situation — if you find impressive similarities between Steiner’s doctrines and those of other mystics — tackle some scholarship: Have Steiner and the other mystics reached their conclusions independently, or have they influenced one another?
-Have they read one another’s works, attended one another’s lectures, or the like?
+Have they read one another’s works, attended one another’s lectures, cribbed from one another, taken cues from one another?
 Or, at a deeper level, have they drawn their ideas from common sources?
 Can you identify occult texts or traditions that they all have consulted?
 Or, deeper yet, can you find identify common cultural or psychological reasons for similarities of doctrine?
 For example, do Steiner and the other mystics draw from archetypes that can be explained by the quirks of the human brain or psyche?
+Do the mystics' visions show us reality, or simply the way our minds tend to bend?

 ◊ Finally, examine the overall contours of Steiner’s doctrines.
 Many people are persuaded that visions like Steiner’s must be true because they are so remarkably elaborate and detailed.
 Consider this carefully.
 Is there internal evidence of persuasive consistency in Steiner’s work, or do you find contradictions and loose ends?
 Consider other elaborate ideologies — what is the compelling case for accepting one as opposed to another?
 Compare Anthroposophy with other intricate mental constructs, both the sacred and the profane — Catholicism, Hinduism, myth cycles, Marxism, variant string theories — that are equally or even more fully thought-out.
 What makes one elaborate system plausible and others not?
 And where do you draw the line between plausibility and acceptance?